 American brothels have been around even before the United States was really a country.
-Red light districts and "cathouses" are a part of US history that some think are no longer applicable in the 21st century.
-However, while prostitution is illegal almost everywhere in the country, there are still legal brothels in operation.
-You may be wondering, how is sex work legal in the US?
+Designated districts for sexual services and "cathouses" are a part of US history that some think are no longer applicable in the 21st century.
+However, while "the oldest profession" is prohibited almost everywhere in the country, there are still legal establishments in operation.
+Yet you may be wondering how such work is legal in the US.

-Similar to other countries where prostitution is legal, the laws surrounding brothels are a little complicated.
-Each brothel is slightly different and operates in various ways, ranging from set menus to line-ups of girls.
-One thing that is almost certain is that most assumptions people make about women in legal brothels are wrong.
+Similar to other countries where prostitution is legal, the laws surrounding "houses of assignation" are a little complicated.
+Each establishment is slightly different and operates in various ways, ranging from set menus to line-ups of girls.
+One thing that is almost certain is that most assumptions people make about women (or men) in these legal establishments are wrong.
 There are strict laws governing the houses, they are not a breeding ground for STDs, and none of the women are forced to be there.

-Whether you support brothels (in theory or monetarily) or oppose them, it's hard to deny that they're a fascinating phenomenon.
-Read on below to learn more about American brothels - you may find yourself caught off guard by what really goes on behind their closed doors.
+Whether you support such businesses (in theory or monetarily) or oppose them, it's hard to deny that they're a fascinating phenomenon.
+Read on below to learn more about establishments that house American's oldest profession - but you may find yourself caught off guard by what really goes on behind their closed doors.

-American Brothels Have Existed At Least As Far Back As The 1600s
+American Bawdy Houses Have Existed At Least As Far Back As The 1600s

-Legal brothels are hardly something new in the United States.
+Legal call houses are hardly something new in the United States.
 In fact, they go all the way back to colonial times.
 In the 1600s, men were still traveling to the New World, oftentimes without their wives or families.
-While in North America, they still felt a need for carnal desires and turned to sex workers of that time.
+While in North America, they still felt a need for carnal desires and turned to "the ladies of the night."

 Brothels began popping up, particularly around port towns.
-In the 1700s, tavern owners were occasionally arrested for having "disorderly houses," and a few "red light districts" were established.
-Before long, brothels catering to both the wealthy and the poor would appear, with "bawdy houses" offering inexpensive sex workers, and more refined brothels luring in the upper class.
-Although these houses were frowned upon, they were not expressly illegal in most cases.
+In the 1700s, tavern owners were occasionally apprehended for having "disorderly houses," and a few "red light districts" were established.
+Before long, establishments catering to both the wealthy and the poor would appear, with "bawdy houses" offering inexpensive services, and more refined ones drawing in the upper class.
+Although these houses were frowned upon, they were not explicitly prohibited in most cases.
 Any punishments handed out tended to be light or ignored.

-Sex Work Was Made Illegal In The United States In The 1900s
+Sexual Services Work Was Deemed Unlawful In The United States In The 1900s

 By the end of the 17th century, anti-prostitution sentiment started rising.
-It led to a series of "whorehouse riots," where brothels were burned and torn down.
-People didn't want such an industry to be present in their neighborhoods, and took action themselves because the laws were slow to change.
-Finally, in 1790, Massachusetts took the step to make the business of "bawdy houses" illegal.
+It led to a series of "Whorehouse Riots," where call houses were burned and torn down.
+People didn't want such an industry to be present in their neighborhoods and took action themselves because the laws were slow to change.
+Finally, in 1790, Massachusetts made doing business in a "bawdy house" against the law.

-Prior to the 19th century, prostitution was viewed more as "a moral infraction rather than a crime."
+Prior to the 19th century, "hustling" was viewed more as "a moral infraction rather than a crime."
 However, that began to change throughout the next century.
-As public outrage over brothels grew, so did actions to legally curb prostitution.
-At first, lawmakers created a federal law to regulate the sex industry.
+As public outrage over call houses grew, so did actions to legally curb the sexual services industry.
+At first, lawmakers created a federal law to regulate the industry.
 However, reinforcement proved futile.
-So, in 1913, the Supreme Court of the United States decided to give states the power to regulate prostitution within their territories themselves in Hoke v.
+So, in 1913, the Supreme Court of the United States decided to give states the power to regulate the sexual services industry within their territories themselves in Hoke v.
 United States.
-With that decision, most states slowly eradicated prostitution, save one - Nevada.
+With that decision, most states slowly eradicated the oldest profession, save one - Nevada.

-Nevada Is The Only State Where Brothels Are Legal
+Nevada Is The Only State Where Cathouses Are Legal

-1971 marked the beginning of a prostitution-free America, except for 13 counties in Nevada.
-(There was a time when Rhode Island lawmakers accidentally made prostitution legal in 1980.
-The loophole wasn't found until 1993 and was finally remedied in 2009).
+1971 marked the beginning of a prostitution-free America, except for 13 counties in Nevada (currently, only seven counties have active brothels).
+There was a time when Rhode Island lawmakers accidentally made "the trade" legal in 1980.
+The loophole wasn't found until 2003 and was finally remedied in 2009.

-As of August 2017, Nevada is the only state in America that allows prostitution.
-It might come as a surprise that Las Vegas is not one of the 8 counties that permit prostitution and have at least one brothel.
+Currently, Nevada is the only state in America that allows the exchange of sexual services for money.
+It might come as a surprise that Las Vegas is not one of the counties that permits such work.

-As Of 2017, There Are At Least 20 Legal Brothels
+Currently, There Are At Least 20 Legal Establishments For Sexual Services

-If you happen to be in Nevada and are looking for a legal brothel, you actually have quite a few options to choose from.
-While in previous decades, there were more than thirty brothels dotting the plains, there remains just around 20 in the 21st century, in both Northern and Southern Nevada.
+If you happen to be in Nevada and are looking for a legal cathouse, you actually have quite a few options to choose from.
+While in previous decades, there were more than 30 of these establishments dotting the plains, there remains just around 20 in the 21st century, in both Northern and Southern Nevada.